 The study included a thorough analysis of Possessive Adjectives, Demonstrative Pronouns (DP) and Definite Articles (DA) in the Old, Classical and Late AEL eras, showing the common denoting roots between them.
 It also studied them in Demotic and Coptic, selecting the d'Orbiney papyrus.
-It clarifies confusion between PA and DA taking into consideration the derivation of PA from DA, which originally followed the Demonstrative Pronouns, but lost its power and function after the addition of the Nisba adjective here is also a the become to y great similarity between the PA represented in PA, Ay, Ay nAy in terms of form and pronunciation.
+It clarifies confusion between PA and DA taking into consideration the derivation of PA from DA, which originally followed the Demonstrative Pronouns, but lost its power and function after the addition of the Nisba adjective where is also a the become to y we great similarity between the PA represented in AN pAy, AN tAy, AN nAy and the Demonstratives represented in AN pAy, AN tAy, AN nAy in terms of form and pronunciation.
 There is also a difference in Coptic between PA and Pronouns in adjacency and form.